 set __COMPAT_LAYER=Win8RTM 640x480

-- RunAsHighest – run a program with the highest-level permission available to the user (the UAC prompt will appear if a user has the administrator privileges);
+- RunAsHighest – run a program with the highest-level permission available to the user (the UAC prompt will appear if a user has administrator privileges);

 set __COMPAT_LAYER=RUNASINVOKER